 The EPA says here that smoke is composed of toxic fine particles that can penetrate into the lungs and cause numerous health problems, including lung disease, heart disease, skin rashes, runny nose and dry, burning, itchy eyes.

 Making matters worse is the fact that smoke damage can be hard to detect.
-There can be smoke damage is parts of the house that were not obviously damaged by the fire and that smoke damage can linger and be breathed in by residents and lead to future health problems.
+Smoke damage can occur in parts of the house not obviously damaged by the fire, and residents can breathe in this lingering smoke damage, leading to future health problems.

 That’s a big reason why buyers won’t consider buying a house that has suffered a fire.